If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

 Exogenous ketones can drastically increase your insulin sensitivity, resulting in better blood glucose control and energy levels.
 When you’re highly insulin sensitive, your body is more efficient at utilizing carbohydrates for energy (and less likely to store them as body fat).

-For gym-goers and health enthusiasts, using exogenous ketones to increase insulin sensitivity will benefit not only weight loss but also muscle building; your body will be apt to partition nutrients (carbohydrates) to energetically demanding tissues like skeletal muscle instead of adipose tissue.
+For gym-goers and health enthusiasts, using exogenous ketones to increase insulin sensitivity will benefit not only weight loss but also muscle building.

 When your body is in ketosis, it prioritizes body fat stores (and ketones) as energy sources.
 Basically, you are in prime position to melt fat off when you don’t have glucose in your bloodstream.
 This suggests high-carb diets are likely inferior for weight loss purposes.

-As such, supplementing with exogenous ketones prior to cardiovascular exercise is a great way to increase energy and potential fat burn while you work out.
+As such, supplementing with exogenous ketones before cardiovascular exercise is a great way to increase energy and potential fat burn while you work out.

 Researchers at the University of Oxford studied the effects of a carbohydrate-only beverage and a carbohydrate + exogenous ketone beverage on cyclists’ performance.
 Fast-acting carbohydrates, including dextrose, fructose, and maltodextrin, made up the carbohydrate-only beverage.